The Xometry app works best with JavaScript enabled!

 How Xometry Can Help

-Xometry offers a plethora of manufacturing services, many of which can involve aluminum, including sheet metal fabrication, metal extrusion, and custom die casting.
+Xometry offers a plethora of manufacturing services, many of which can involve aluminum, including sheet metal fabrication, metal extrusion, metal spinning, and custom die casting.
 If you need custom aluminum parts, you can upload your files and get an instant quote today.

 Disclaimer